toitlang/toit/tests/esp32/README.md

 Run the tests individually.
 All test run on board 1, except for the uart, ultrasound, and wait_for tests.
 (See their respective files for more info.)

-The adc and espnow test only works if no other program is using WiFi.
+The adc and espnow tests only work if no other program is using WiFi.
 For Jaguar:
 `jag container install -D jag.disabled -D jag.timeout=1m adc adc.toit`